Pinpoint tests — car equipped with OSC

 - SSE

-• Is the fault status of the suspected solenoid valve changing?
+• Does the fault status of the suspected solenoid valve change?

 Yes

 REPAIR the electrical circuit.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No